-- (1) Exams or tests taken as part of a course of study other than the primary and lower secondary teacher education programme for Years 1-7 may give grounds for an exemption, cf. Section 3-5 of the Act Relating to Universities and University Colleges.
-Qualifications that may give grounds for an exemption must consist of relevant subjects corresponding to those offered by the primary and lower secondary teacher education programme and must include subject didactics and practice placement. - (2) An exemption from testing in either Bokmål or Nynorsk as part of the compulsory Norwegian language module of 30 credits may be granted to students who were not assessed in both Norwegian language varieties in upper secondary. - (3) Any exemptions must be stated on the student's diploma.
+(1) Exams or tests taken as part of a course of study other than the primary and lower secondary teacher education programme for Years 5-10 may give grounds for an exemption, cf. Section 3-5 of the Act Relating to Universities and University Colleges.
+Qualifications that may give grounds for an exemption must consist of subjects corresponding to those offered by the primary and lower secondary teacher education programme and must include subject didactics and practice placement.

+(2) An exemption from assessment in either Bokmål or Nynorsk may be granted to students who have not selected Norwegian as one of their school subjects and who were not assessed in both Norwegian language varieties in upper secondary.
+This exemption also applies to foreign students who did not complete upper secondary education in Norway.
+No exemptions will be granted to students who have selected Norwegian as one of their school subjects.

+(3) Any exemptions must be stated on the student's diploma.